 Great Sand Dunes National Park and Preserve offers the interesting juxtaposition of sand and snowy mountains (for those like me who answer both when asked beach or mountains), as shown in the picture below taken along the road to the park.
 The best way to experience the park is to travel into the trail-free dunefield, and the perfect destination is High Dune, one of the tallest dunes rising 700 feet above the scrub-covered basin (it falsely appears to be the tallest dune when looking from afar).
 From the top, you'll enjoy panoramic views of the dunes and surrounding mountains.
 Even if you don't think you can make it to the top, it's still worth an attempt just to get a better vantage point and then run or skip down the cushioned, sandy slopes.

 Despite the disappointment of not reaching Star Dune, this was an excellent hike and the perfect way to experience the Great Sand Dunes.
-Let me know what you think in the comments section below and be sure to use #nocoastbestcoast on Twitter and Instagram!
+Connect with me using the social media links below and share your adventures!

 Unlike many national parks, dogs are permitted on leash.
 Note that dogs are not allowed in the backcountry of the dunefield past High Dune, see the map and details on the park's website.
 It's surprisingly difficult to reach the top of High Dune, so it is not a family-friendly endeavor.
 However, you don't need to climb to the top to enjoy the sand, and kids will be happy to climb any dune and slide or run down.
 Spring, fall, and winter are the best seasons to visit since summer is hot and the sand is hotter.
 This is the primary place most people visit in this national park, so expect to see plenty of people.
 You can escape the crowds by traveling deeper into the dunefield.